Pistos/ramaze-comet-example/blog-post.markdown

 However, when developing an application with this design, you had to make a tradeoff:

- * Frequent polling, paying the creation and teardown costs making the network connections; or
+ * Polling frequently puts unnecessary load on the server
- * Infrequent polling, resulting in the client interface being delayed in reflecting actual readiness of data
+ * Polling infrequently causes the client interface to lag behind the actual data source

 Comet tries to address both problems, so no tradeoff has to be made.
 With Comet, you can poll infrequently but still get the data to the client very soon after the server is ready to give it.